 Do not use the engine stop switch except in an emergency.
 Doing so when riding will cause the engine to suddenly turn off, making riding unsafe.
-If you stop the engine using the engine stop switch, turn the ignition switch off.
+If you stop the engine using the engine stop switch, turn the ignition switch to the OFF position.
 Failing to do so will drain the battery.